PrimalMyst/Books/codex/world-building/playable-races.md

 ### Standard Monsters
 While many intelligent monster species exist in the Myst World, they face fundamental limitations that prevent them from achieving the roles of heroes, leaders, or equal companions:

-- **Divine Influence Ceiling**: Cannot channel more than two divine influences simultaneously
+- **Divine Influence Ceiling**: Cannot channel more than two influences from the Eldritch Pantheon simultaneously
-- **Mystical Limitation**: Unable to access advanced techniques requiring multi-divine harmony
+- **Mystical Limitation**: Unable to access advanced techniques requiring multi-divine harmony across the pantheon's tiers
-- **Leadership Barrier**: Lack the divine complexity necessary for true leadership roles
+- **Leadership Barrier**: Lack the divine complexity necessary for true leadership roles that require balancing multiple divine aspects
 - **Social Ostracization**: Face instinctive rejection from humanoid society regardless of individual merit

 ### The Tragedy of Similarity
 Some monster species appear nearly identical to humanoid races, possessing intelligence, culture, and even five-fingered hands.
 Despite these similarities, they cannot overcome their fundamental divine limitations and face systematic exclusion from humanoid society.

+### Monster Race Categories
+All monsters fall into standard fantasy categories, each influenced by specific aspects of the Eldritch Pantheon:
+- **Demons, Fiends**: Often touched by corrupted aspects of Serafina's chaos
+- **Dragons, Giants**: May carry influences from the Fundamental Gods or Korthak's might
+- **Undead**: Bound by Serafina's necromancy and Glacius's preservation
+- **Elementals**: Pure manifestations of Pyrion, Glacius, or Voltharion
+- **Fey, Sprites**: Connected to Aurelius's light and Myrielle's transitions
+- **Beasts, Insects**: Natural creatures enhanced by various divine influences
+- **Plants, Treants**: Typically influenced by Aurelius's growth and earth aspects
+- **Constructs**: Animated by Voltharion's spark and divine will

 ### Exceptional Cases
-**Mount-Capable Monsters**: Extremely rare monsters that can serve as transportation partners, valued for their service but not considered equals.
+**Mount-Capable Monsters**: Extremely rare monsters that can serve as transportation partners with mystical burden-sharing abilities, valued for their service but not considered equals.

-**Myriel-Touched Companions**: Extraordinarily rare monsters carrying fragments of Myriel's essence, enabling them to serve as trusted companions while remaining bound by the two-divine-influence limit.
+**Myrielle-Touched Companions**: Extraordinarily rare monsters carrying fragments of Myrielle's essence, enabling them to serve as guidance providers while remaining bound by the two-divine-influence limit.

 This cosmic hierarchy is not a matter of prejudice but fundamental universal law - the divine influence capacity that separates humanoids from monsters cannot be overcome or changed.